-[paragraph (d) (was (c)) renumbered by section 3(a) of Government Notice R466 of 2020] - (e) The Cabinet member designated under section 3 of the Act may amend the list contemplated in paragraph (c) as required from time to time. - [paragraph (e) (was (d)) renumbered by section 3(a) of Government Notice R466 of 2020] - (f) Any place not involved in the provision of an essential good or service must remain closed to all persons for the duration of the lockdown. - [paragraph (f) (was (e)) renumbered by section 3(a) of Government Notice R466 of 2020] - (2) The head of an institution must determine essential services to be performed by his or her institution, and must determine the essential staff who will perform those services: Provided that the head of an institution may delegate this function, as may be required in line with the complexity and size of the business operation. - (3) Persons performing essential services as determined in subregulation (2), must be duly designated in writing by the head of an institution, on a form that corresponds substantially with Form 1 in Annexure C. - (4) All places or premises provided for in Annexure D must be closed to the public except to those persons rendering security and maintenance services at those places or premises. - (4A) (a) All workplaces or premises must have care and maintenance that is essential to the prevention of the destruction or significant impairment of working areas, plant, machinery or inventory, or to permit orderly shutdown arrangements, on such conditions as may be issued by means of directions by the Cabinet members responsible for trade, industry and for employment and labour. - (b) The Cabinet members responsible for health and social services may by directions designate services which are necessary to provide or maintain essential health and social services listed in Annexure B to the Regulations. - [paragraph (b) substituted by section 3(c)(i) of Government Notice R466 of 2020] - (c) The Cabinet member responsible for finance may by direction designate services, excluding debt collection services, in relation to the financial system, as defined in section 1(1) of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017), generally, which are necessary to- - (i) provide or maintain essential financial services listed in paragraph 3.1 of Part B of Annexure B; and - (ii) provide social grants by banks, mutual banks, co-operative banks and the Postbank in terms of paragraph 3.2 of Part B of Annexure B.
+[paragraph (d) (was (c)) renumbered by section 3(a) of Government Notice R466 of 2020] - (e) The Cabinet member designated under section $\underline{3}$ of the Act may amend the list contemplated in paragraph (c) as required from time to time. - [paragraph (e) (was (d)) renumbered by section 3(a) of Government Notice R466 of 2020] - (f) Any place not involved in the provision of an essential good or service must remain closed to all persons for the duration of the lockdown. - [paragraph (f) (was (e)) renumbered by section 3(a) of Government Notice R466 of 2020] - (g) Stores selling hardware products and vehicle components must maintain a register of persons buying essential goods listed in Part A of Annexure B, and must keep a record of a signed declaration, which corresponds substantially with Form 4 of Annexure C by the buyer of goods attesting that the goods are essential goods as defined in the Regulations.

+[paragraph (g) inserted by section 8(b) of Government Notice R465 of 2020]

+- (2) The head of an institution must determine essential services to be performed by his or her institution, and must determine the essential staff who will perform those services: Provided that the head of an institution may delegate this function, as may be required in line with the complexity and size of the business operation. - (3) Persons performing essential services as determined in subregulation (2), must be duly designated in writing by the head of an institution, on a form that corresponds substantially with Form 1 in Annexure C. - (4) All places or premises provided for in Annexure D must be closed to the public except to those persons rendering security and maintenance services at those places or premises. - (4A) (a) All workplaces or premises must have care and maintenance that is essential to the prevention of the destruction or significant impairment of working areas, plant, machinery or inventory, or to permit orderly shutdown arrangements, on such conditions as may be issued by means of directions by the Cabinet members responsible for trade, industry and for employment and labour. - (b) The Cabinet members responsible for health and social services and trade, industry and competition may, by directions, designate services which are necessary to provide or maintain essential health and social services and international trade or industrial activities listed in Annexure B to the Regulations. - [paragraph (b) substituted by section 3(c)(i) of Government Notice R466 of 2020] [paragraph (b) substituted by section 8(c) of Government Notice R465 of 2020] - (c) The Cabinet member responsible for finance may by direction designate services, excluding debt collection services, in relation to the financial system, as defined in section 1(1) of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017), generally, which are necessary to- - (i) provide or maintain essential financial services listed in paragraph 3.1 of Part B of Annexure B; and - (ii) provide social grants by banks, mutual banks, co-operative banks and the Postbank in terms of paragraph 3.2 of Part B of Annexure B.